 Source: Brown, J., O. Ferrians, J. A. Heginbottom, and E. Melnikov (2002) Circum-Arctic Map of Permafrost and Ground-Ice Conditions, Version 2.
-Boulder, Colorado USA.
+Boulder, Colorado, USA.
 NSIDC: National Snow and Ice Data Center.

-Permafrost can be impacted by thermal disruptions related by the construction or the long-term presence of infrastructure as well as climate change.
+Permafrost can be impacted by thermal disruptions related to the construction or the long-term presence of infrastructure, as well as climate change.
 Building transport infrastructure over permafrost substantially increases costs because of the requirements to mitigate the potential thawing effects.
 This mitigation can take two forms.
 The first is to design infrastructure that would prevent thawing, namely through forms of insulation.
 The second is to design infrastructure able to handle destabilization caused by permafrost.

 The majority of the permafrost is found in the northern hemisphere, covering the northern half of Canada, Siberia, Mongolia, and the Tibetan plateau.
 There is limited permafrost in the southern hemisphere, with most of the permafrost areas found in the high-altitude Andes, in the southern tip of South America, and New Zealand.
 The growing interest in extracting Arctic resources has incited the development of transportation infrastructures to access them.
 The additional costs, as well as the risk of climate change, may undermine their economic potential.